bashu/django-addthis/README.rst

 ==============
-Django AddThis
+django-addthis
 ==============

-This project is a simple integration of the AddThis social sharing widget for quick implementation in Django projects.
+This project is a simple integration of the `AddThis <http://www.addthis.com>`_ social sharing widget for quick implementation in Django projects.

 Requirements
 ============